Percy Priest WMA

 Travel past the main entrance to the WMA for a total of 1.8 miles from Fergus Rd to the entrance to the Field Trial Area (there are signs).
 Make a left onto Old Jones Mill Rd and enter the WMA.

 Lat-Long: 36.031887, -86.512917, entrance to the field trial area on the WMA

 Lat-Long: 36.038325, -86.51517, "goose ponds" on either side of the road

 Seasonality: year-round, however, the WMA is CLOSED to the public every Fri-Sun from September through April for dog field trials.

 Site Description: The field trial area has a mixture of agricultural fields, old fallow fields, shallow water ponds (sometimes dry), and has a view of Percy Priest Lake.
 Hunting is allowed

 All roads are gravel and we encourage people to stay on the main gravel roads at all times.
 Dirt roads can be very slippery when wet and are often in poor condition for cars and small trucks.

 After entering the WMA, take the first left turn approximately 0.3 miles from the gate.
 This gravel road will pass “goose ponds” on both sides of the road that are periodically flooded.
 Follow the main gravel road around the WMA to explore other ponds and fields.

-In fall 2012, Sora were found in ponds on both sides of the road .
-There are a couple pull offs for parking and you are allowed to walk the fields.
+In fall 2012, Sora was found in ponds on both sides of the road.
+There are a couple of pull offs for parking and you are allowed to walk the fields.

 Waterfowl and gulls may occur on the lake proper in season.